janald99/cs50/README.md

 - models.py: Contains the Models that are registered in the database.
 Contains User, Show, Rating, and Review classes respectively.
 - urls.py: Defines url patterns, and direct logic to the views.py on the backend.
 - views.py: Main backbone of the backend.
 Handles rendering of pages, updating of Models, and all other backend operations.

-The other files are part of the Django template and framework, so I will refrain from explaining the other miscellaneous files.

 ## How to run the application.